zaphosting/docs/docs/minecraft_timings_report.md

 ---
 id: minecraft_timings_report
-title: Minecraft Identify server problems with timings report
+title: Identify server problems with timings report
 description: Information on how to identify lag problems on your Minecraft server with a timings report - ZAP-Hosting.com documentation
 sidebar_label: Timings-Report
 ---